12 Jun 2026

 Knut and Alice Wallenberg’s Foundation was founded in 1917 and is one of the largest private funders of scientific research in Europe.
 The Foundation supports long-term, free basic research beneficial to Sweden, mainly in medicine, technology, and the natural sciences.
 This is achieved through long-term grants to excellent researchers and to projects.
 The Foundation can also initiate grants to strategic projects.

 Since its founding, the Foundation has allocated just over SEK 37 billion.
-In 2023, the annual grants for excellent basic research and education in Sweden totaled nearly SEK 2.2 billion.
+In 2023, the annual grants for excellent basic research and education in Sweden a total of nearly SEK 2.2 billion.

 About WISE